Benjamin-Wegener/force_delete_directory/README.md

 curl -s https://raw.githubusercontent.com/Benjamin-Wegener/force_delete_directory/main/force_delete_directory.sh | sudo bash -s -- /path/to/directory
 ```

+> **Note**: When running via curl, the script will automatically proceed after a 5-second countdown to allow cancellation.

 ## Overview

 This tool solves the frustrating problem of directories that resist deletion through standard methods.
 When you need to remove a directory that's locked by permissions, running processes, or active mounts, this script provides a comprehensive solution.